mikayelgr/WinTCacheMulti/README.md

 > - [Does the Windows File Explorer use parallelization for thumbnail extraction?](https://answers.microsoft.com/en-us/windows/forum/all/does-the-windows-file-explorer-use-parallelization/a95ad971-04e4-4dd2-a53d-d712669f9973)
 > - [Windows explorer slow thumbnail creation/processing](https://www.reddit.com/r/Windows11/comments/15jmukz/windows_explorer_slow_thumbnail_creationprocessing/)

-`win_tcache_multi` was an experiment which aimed to implement a multithreaded approach for thumbnail extraction on Windows-based systems.
+`WinTCacheMulti` was an experiment which aimed to implement a multithreaded approach for thumbnail extraction on Windows-based systems.
 The goal of this project was to optimize the performance of Windows File Explorer's thumbnail extraction mechanism, which [historically has relied on sequential processing](https://answers.microsoft.com/en-us/windows/forum/all/does-the-windows-file-explorer-use-parallelization/a95ad971-04e4-4dd2-a53d-d712669f9973).